CeciliaComar/Markdown/home.md

 this command all files owned by the administrators group are being searched starting from the root of the file system.
-An interesting file found is the Python script *query.py* which appears to check the status of the Web Server and then writing in the file *site_status*.
+An interesting file found is the Python script *query.py* which appears to check the status of the Web Server and then writing it in the file *site_status*.
 By checking the rights of this file with the command *ls -l /home/adrian/query.py* it is discovered that the user daniel has write permissions on it because he belongs to the administrators group and by analysing the content of the file *site_status.txt* with the *cat* command it appears that this file is executed every 2 minutes.